 The second part of today’s recipe is turning your elderberry juice (or syrup) into fun shaped elderberry gummies.
 I can’t claim credit for this fun idea, but I knew I wanted to try it for my niece when I first started seeing recipes for it popping up.
 She helped me to make the first test batch and we had a great time.
 Don’t forget to get the kids in your life involved!

 When I first started playing around with recipes I knew I wanted something that didn’t have a lot of added honey or sugar.
 It took me a few tries but I came up with a winner!
-This recipe tastes great and is plenty sweet from the apple cider and the natural sweetness of the herbs.
+This recipe tastes great and is plenty sweet from the apple juice and the natural sweetness of the herbs.